Christopher Bullock (civil servant): Civil aviation

-He also made a great impact on the extension of British Civil Aviation through his support for Imperial Airways and by his part in creating the Empire Air Mail Scheme, in which he went as a passenger in one of the early proving flights to India in December 1926.
+Bullock also made a great impact on the extension of British Civil Aviation through his support for Imperial Airways and by his part in creating the Empire Air Mail Scheme, in which he went as a passenger in one of the early proving flights to India in December 1926.
 Bullock accompanied the Air Minister on the inaugural scheduled air mail and passenger flight from Croydon to India with Air Vice-Marshal Sir Vyell Vyvyan aboard the Argosy City of Glasgow.
 He negotiated overflight and landing rights with South Africa and other African administrations, Australia and India.

 In 1929, he participated in early test flights of the government funded airship, R101, part of the Imperial Airship Scheme.
 He was instrumental in persuading the Secretary of State for Air, Christopher Birdwood Thomson, 1st Baron Thomson – an enthusiastic proponent of airships – to delay the construction of a larger and more expensive airship, R102 (which would have cost over £2m at contemporary prices), until R101 had successfully completed its maiden flight to India.
 In the event Bullock's caution was justified.
 R101 crashed only a few hours into its maiden flight, killing Lord Thomson and most of the crew.
 Shortly afterwards the government abandoned the Imperial Airship Scheme.

 Dismissal

-On 6 August 1936, he was dismissed from his post by the prime minister, Stanley Baldwin, on the advice of Sir Warren Fisher, following the report of a Board of Inquiry into his dealings with Sir Eric Geddes, the Chairman of Imperial Airways.
+On 6 August 1936, Bullock was dismissed from his post by the prime minister, Stanley Baldwin, on the advice of Sir Warren Fisher, following the report of a Board of Inquiry into his dealings with Sir Eric Geddes, the Chairman of Imperial Airways.
 The board found that he had abused his position as head of the ministry to seek a place on the board of Imperial Airways, at a time when his ministry was negotiating with the company to establish an air mail service – he had "interlaced public negotiations entrusted to him with the advancement of his personal or private interests" but also that "he at no time appreciated the gravity or fully realised the true nature or possible consequences of what he was doing and we consider that his failure to do so goes far to explain, though it cannot excuse, what has occurred".

-As far as is known, he remains the only Permanent Under-Secretary to have been dismissed from the civil service.
+As far as is known, Bullock remains the only Permanent Under-Secretary to have been dismissed from the civil service.